SeedDMS/go-cupsbackend/README.md

 read the configuration file.
 But if the client runs on a different computer, the user is likely to be somebody not available on the server.
 If the client is a mobile phone, the user may just be the name of the phone.
-In any of those case the backend will not find the user's home directory and therefore will read the configuration from `/etc/seeddms-cup/.seeddms-cups.yaml`
+In any of those cases the backend will not find the user's home directory and therefore will read the configuration from `/etc/seeddms-cup/.seeddms-cups.yaml`

 This configuration file may contain several sections.
 Each for a configured printer in cups.
-If none of the section names match the printer name, the default section will be used.
+If none of the section names match the printer name, the `default` section will be used.

 Each section must at least define the parameters:

-  * Url (Url of restapi)
+  * `Url` (Url of restapi)
-  * ApiKey or User and Password
+  * `ApiKey` or User and Password
-  * FolderId (Id of folder to store printed documents)
+  * `FolderId` (Id of folder to store printed documents)

 There is an example configuration `seeddms-cups.yaml`.

+## Pitfalls

+Systems having AppArmor installed may prevent calling the backend because it request access on files not allowed for `/usr/sbin/cupsd`.
+Check your system messages with `dmesg`.
+If it contains lines like

+   [39772.258276] audit: type=1400 audit(1709830581.956:9349): apparmor="DENIED" operation="open" class="file" profile="/usr/sbin/cupsd" name="/proc/241961/cgroup" pid=241961 comm="cupsd" requested_mask="r" denied_mask="r" fsuid=0 ouid=0

+If it does, then AppArmor blocks the execution of the backend script.
+On Debian the above example will require to add a line

+@{PROC}/*/cgroup r,

+to your `/etc/apparmor.d/usr.sbin.cupsd`.
+There are already similar lines, but none of them allows read access on `/proc/<number>/cgroup`